DarkAtra/bfme2-patcher/README.md

 - **game-patcher**:
   The `game-patcher` aims to patch certain aspects of the original game to allow proper online gameplay.
 Currently work in progress.
 - **map-builder**:
   The `map-builder` is an application that helps with building the `!map.big` archive.
-It takes all the necessary files for each map, generates the `mapcache.ini` and creates the final big archive.
+It adjusts the camera settings for each map, generates the `mapcache.ini` and creates the final big archive.
-- **map-compressor**:
-  The `map-compressor` is an application that compresses all maps in a given folder using the `deflate` compression format.
 - **mod-builder**:
   The `mod-builder` is an application that helps with bundling a new version of the mod.
 It basically takes the necessary files and puts them in dedicated big archives for release.